 Under Section 10 of the Hindu Marriage Act, a petition for judicial separation can be filed by either the husband or the wife on the grounds of cruelty, adultery, desertion, conversion to another religion, unsoundness of mind, or venereal disease.
+These grounds are similar to the grounds for divorce under section 13 of the HMA.
 The petition can only be filed after one year of marriage has elapsed, and if the respondent contests the petition, the petitioner has to prove the allegations of cruelty, adultery or desertion.

 Once a decree of judicial separation is passed, the rights and obligations of the parties are altered.
 The parties are not legally obligated to live together and are free to live separately.
 However, they are still legally married and cannot remarry without obtaining a divorce.

 It is important to note that a decree of judicial separation does not dissolve the marriage.
 Therefore, the wife will still be entitled to maintenance from the husband, and the husband will still be required to provide for the maintenance and support of the children.
 Additionally, the wife will still be entitled to inherit from the husband’s property, and the husband will still be entitled to inherit from the wife’s property.

 In case the parties reconcile after obtaining a decree of judicial separation, they can file a joint application to the court to rescind the decree.
 If the court is satisfied that the parties have reconciled and are living together as husband and wife, the decree of judicial separation can be rescinded.

 Benefits of Judicial Separation